 There are stories from the motorsport’s past that appear to be exactly between a movie screenplay and pure mythology, specially if you compare them with what motorsport is today.

-Tazio Nuvolari finishing 13th at 1946 Coppa Brezzi holding the steering wheel in his right hand whilst coughing up and spitting blood or managing to almost win the 1948 Mille Miglia — with 27 minutes off the car behind him — without the bonnet, a damaged leaf spring and the mechanic sitting next to him with no seat always seemed the work of an good author with a lot of imagination.
+Tazio Nuvolari finishing 13th at 1946 Coppa Brezzi holding the steering wheel in his right hand whilst coughing up and spitting blood or managing to almost win the 1948 Mille Miglia — with 27 minutes off the car behind him — without the bonnet, a damaged leaf spring and the mechanic sitting next to him with no seat, always seemed the work of a good author with a lot of imagination.
 But, apparently, it’s all true.

 The story of how Duncan Hamilton and Tony Rolt won the 1953 24 Hours of Le Mans is another very entertaining tale that would be impossible to replicate nowadays.
 And it certainly happened.

 Born in Cork, Ireland, Hamilton was brought up in relative obscurity.
 Prior to his 20th birthday, Europe was already embroiled in the Second World War.
 As a result, he spent the war years as part of the Fleet Air Arm flying Lysanders.
 After the war ended, he opened a car garage.
 During the years between the war ending and the start of the 1950s, Duncan started racing in local events.
 He cut his teeth in such pre-wars as the MG R-type and the Bugatti Type 35B.
 After racing a Maserati 6CM in 1948, Duncan graduated to a Talbot-Lago Grand Prix car.